This article originally appeared on VICE UK.

 "The way I would probably start would be to try and do something most days, but start off really little, with a ten-minute routine where you move around.
 Then you just get into a habit and mindset of getting up and doing something first thing in the morning as a way of establishing a new habit."

-I feel like a fraud and an absolute prick, and find myself praying I don’t bump into anyone I know, even though – I am a journalist and therefore I cannot lie – my butt looks absolutely phenomenal in said yoga pants.
+I feel like a fraud and an absolute prick, and find myself praying I don’t bump into anyone I know, even though—I am a journalist, and therefore I cannot lie—my butt looks absolutely phenomenal in said yoga pants.
 The last time I exercised was two years ago, when I signed up for yoga classes in a fit of January madness.
-I lasted about six sessions before I realised that being in a room full of white people doing lentil farts and saying "namaste" was causing me to leave in a worse mental state than the one I'd arrived in.
+I lasted about six sessions before I realized that being in a room full of white people doing lentil farts and saying "namaste" was causing me to leave in a worse mental state than the one I'd arrived in.

 To make sure this project is 100 percent scientific, I take some measurements: resting heart rate, weight, waist circumference, muscular strength and endurance, and flexibility.

 The worst part, though?
 Running.
-According to my guide, I can assess my aerobic fitness by seeing how long it takes me to complete a 2.4km run, but I smoke and I’m not even going to attempt such a feat.
-I decide to run to a tree about 200m away and back.
-I make it about three-quarters of the way before it becomes hard to breathe and I collapse on the grass again, memories of the gold medals I used to win at Sports Day for sprinting flashing before my eyes.
+According to my guide, I can assess my aerobic fitness by seeing how long it takes me to complete a 1.5 mile run, but I smoke, and I’m not even going to attempt such a feat.
+I decide to run to a tree about 200 meters away and back.
+I make it about three-quarters of the way before it becomes hard to breathe, and I collapse on the grass again, memories of the gold medals I used to win at Sports Day for sprinting flashing before my eyes.

 This feeling is quickly replaced when I wake up the next day after one of the worst night’s sleep of my life, feeling like I have been trampled by a herd of elephants.
 Every part of my body is in agony.
 I didn’t know it was possible for your armpits to hurt, but here I am, regretting my decision to forgo stretches.
 I decide to focus on eating well until I can walk without wincing again.
 Fewer cans of coke, lots of juice, more vegetables and fruits and salads.
 No McDonald’s.